pchemguy/SQLiteICUex/README.md

 -- strasse

 SELECT str_normalize('ЁЙÉ', 'NFKD_CF_STRIP');
--- еие
+-- еиe
 ```

+The final character in that result is Latin `e`; normalization and CCC filtering do not transliterate Latin characters into Cyrillic.

-`NFKD_CF_STRIP` filters by canonical combining class, not Unicode general
-category.
-A mark in category `Mn`, `Mc`, or `Me` remains when its canonical
-combining class is zero.
+`NFKD_CF_STRIP` filters by canonical combining class, not Unicode general category.
+A mark in category `Mn`, `Mc`, or `Me` remains when its canonical combining class is zero.

 ## 2. SQL contract